KomMonitor/kommonitor.github.io/docs/migration.md

 [Liquibase](https://docs.liquibase.com/home.html).

-**Important: Make sure you have created a proper backup of your database, which can be used for restoring the current state of the database, if the migration process fails.**
+**Important: Make sure you have created a proper backup of your database, which can be used for restoring the current state of the database, if the migration process fails.
+We strongly recommend that you apply the following migration steps to a copy of your database and only move to that database if you are sure the migration was successful**
 ### From 4.x.x
 This section captures the migration steps that are required to update from any version 4.x.x of the Data Management API to version 5.0.0.